yeaminstudent5598/yeaminstudent5598/README.md

 ## 🚀 About Me

 Hi, I'm **Yeamin Madbor**, a passionate **Full-Stack Developer** from Bangladesh.
-I specialize in **JavaScript, React.js, Next.js, and building dynamic web applications**.
+I specialize in **JavaScript,TypeScript, React.js, Next.js, and building dynamic web applications**.
 I love learning new technologies and contributing to open-source projects.

 ### 🔥 **Current Activities**
 - 🔭 **I’m currently working on** a MERN stack e-commerce project.